naturepoems/naturepoems/quotes/British Nature Poetry (19th century)/Alfred Lord Tennyson/index.md

 ---
 layout: author
 title: Alfred Lord Tennyson
-description: "As Poet Laureate during much of Queen Victoria's reign, Tennyson captured nature's beauty and power in works like 'In Memoriam' and 'The Princess.'
-His lyrical poetry often reflects on the interplay between humanity and the natural world."
+description: "Tennyson's poetry often reflects his deep appreciation for nature, as seen in works like 'In Memoriam' and 'The Flower' where he uses nature as a backdrop for exploring human emotions and experiences."
 subject: "British Nature Poetry (19th century)"
 parent: British Nature Poetry (19th century)
 permalink: /British Nature Poetry (19th century)/Alfred Lord Tennyson/